MLeidel/I-EDIT/readme.md

   * LAMP (~~MySQL~~)

 on your server:
-  * create a home directory for I-EDIT
+  * create a home directory for I-Edit
-  * unzip iedit.zip into that directory
+  * unzip i-edit.zip into that directory
     some other folders will be created
   * make sure permissions are set correctly
     for all the new files